cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Encodings are closely related to mappings.
 Like a mapping, an encoding is a function that outputs a point on an elliptic curve.
-In contrast to a mapping, however, the input to an encoding is an arbitrary string.
+In contrast to a mapping, however, the input to an encoding is an arbitrary-length byte string.
 Encodings can be deterministic or probabilistic.
 Deterministic encodings are preferred for security, because probabilistic ones are more likely to leak information through side channels.
+See {{VR20}}
+as an example of this type of leakage leading to a security vulnerability.

-This document constructs deterministic encodings by composing a hash function H with a deterministic mapping.
+This document constructs deterministic encodings by composing a hash function H' with a deterministic mapping.
-In particular, H takes as input an arbitrary string and outputs an element of F.
+In particular, H' takes as input an arbitrary string and outputs an element of F.
 The deterministic mapping takes that element as input and outputs a point on an elliptic curve E defined over F.
-Since the hash function H takes arbitrary strings as inputs, it cannot be
-injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
+Since H' takes arbitrary-length byte strings as inputs, it cannot be injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
-Thus, any encoding built from H is also not injective.
+Thus, any encoding built from H' is also not injective.

 Like mappings, encodings may be invertible, meaning that there is an efficient algorithm that, for any point P output by the encoding, outputs a string s such that applying the encoding to s outputs P.
-The hash function used by all encodings specified in this document ({{hashtofield}}) is not invertible; thus, the encodings are also not invertible.
+The instantiation of H' used by all encodings specified in this document ({{hashtofield}}) is not invertible.
+Thus, the encodings are also not invertible.

 ### Random oracle encodings {#term-rom}

-Two different types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random oracle encodings, whose output distribution is indistinguishable from uniformly random.
-Some protocols require a random oracle for security, while others can be securely instantiated with a nonuniform encoding.
+Two different types of encodings are possible: nonuniform encodings, whose output distribution of points is not uniformly random, and random oracle encodings, whose output distribution is indistinguishable from uniformly random points.
+Some protocols require a random oracle encoding for security, while others can be securely instantiated with a nonuniform encoding.
 When the required encoding is not clear, applications SHOULD use a random oracle.

 Care is required when constructing a random oracle from a mapping function.
-A simple but insecure approach is to use the output of a cryptographically secure hash function H as the input to the mapping.
-Because in general the mapping is not surjective, the output of this construction is distinguishable from uniformly random, i.e., it does not behave like a random oracle.

 Brier et al. {{BCIMRT10}} describe two generic methods for constructing random oracle encodings.
 Farashahi et al. {{FFSTV13}} and Tibouchi and Kim {{TK17}} refine the analysis of one of these constructions.
 That construction is described in {{roadmap}}.

-(In more detail: both constructions are indifferentiable from a random oracle {{MRH04}} when instantiated with appropriate hash functions modeled as random oracles.
+Both constructions are indifferentiable from a random oracle {{MRH04}} when instantiated with appropriate hash functions modeled as random oracles.
-See {{security-considerations}} for further discussion.)
+See {{security-considerations}} for further discussion.

 ### Serialization {#term-serialization}

 A procedure related to encoding is the conversion of an elliptic curve point to a bit string.
 This is called serialization, and is typically used for compactly storing or transmitting points.
-The reverse operation, deserialization, converts a bit string to an elliptic curve point.
+The inverse operation, deserialization, converts a bit string to an elliptic curve point.
 For example, {{SEC1}} and {{p1363a}} give standard methods for serialization and deserialization.

 Deserialization is different from encoding in that only certain strings